catppuccin/rboard/README.md

 ## 🙋 FAQ (optional)

--	Q: **_"I switched from Mgaisk Module/Gboard installation and theme has gone!"_**\
+-	Q: **_"I switched from Mgaisk Module/Gboard installation and theme has gone!"_**
-	A: `Find downloaded .pack theme and import to Rboard Theme Manager`
+	- A: Find downloaded .pack theme and import to Rboard Theme Manager

+-	Q: **_"Is Blue the only colour?"_**
+	- A: No, I'll be adding all colours for all flavours

 ## 💝 Thanks to